Tayy: Islamic era

-Prophet Muhammad's days
+Emergence of Islam

-The Tayy's initial reaction to the emergence of Islam in Arabia was varied, with some embracing the new faith and others resistant.
-The Tayyid clans of Jabal Tayy, all of whom lived within close proximity of each other, had maintained close relationships with the inhabitants and tribes of Mecca and Medina, the setting of Islam's birth.
-Among their contacts in Mecca were tribesmen from the Quraysh, the tribe of the Islamic prophet and leader, Muhammad.
+The Tayy's initial reaction to the emergence of Islam in Arabia was varied: some embraced the new faith, while others resisted.
+The Tayyid clans of Jabal Tayy, all of whom lived in proximity to one another, maintained close relationships with the inhabitants and tribes of Mecca and Medina, the birthplace of Islam.
+Among their contacts in Mecca were tribesmen from the Quraysh, the tribe of Muhammad.
 There was a degree of intermarriage between the Tayy and Quraysh.

-The Tayy also had a level of interaction with the Jewish tribe of Banu Nadir, with the father of one of its leading members and enemy of the early Muslims, Ka'b ibn al-Ashraf (died 624), being from Tayy.
+The Tayy also had some interaction with the Jewish tribe of Banu Nadir, including with the father of one of its leading members and an enemy of the early Muslims, Ka'b ibn al-Ashraf (died 624), who was a Tayy.
 In the first years of Muhammad's mission, individual members of certain Tayyid clans converted to Islam.
-Among these early converts were Suwayd ibn Makhshi who fought against the pagan Arabs of Mecca, including two of his kinsmen, in the Battle of Badr in 624 CE; Walid ibn Zuhayr who served as a guide for the Muslims in their expedition against the Banu Asad in Qatan in 625; and Rafi' ibn Abi Rafi' who fought under Muslim commander Amr ibn al-As in the Battle of Chains in October 629.
+Among these early converts were Suwayd ibn Makhshi who fought against the pagans of Mecca, including two of his kinsmen, in the Battle of Badr in 624; Walid ibn Zuhayr who served as a guide for the Muslims in their expedition against the Banu Asad in Qatan in 625; and Rafi' ibn Abi Rafi', who fought under Muslim commander Amr ibn al-As in the Battle of Chains in October 629.

-In 630, Muhammad dispatched his cousin Ali ibn Abi Talib on an expedition to destroy the Tayy's principal idol, al-Fils, in Jabal Aja.
-As a result of the expedition, the Tayy's Kufa-based Christian chieftain, Adi ibn Hatim, who belonged to the Banu Thu'ayl branch of Al al-Ghawth, fled to Syria with some of his tribesmen to join other Tayyid clans, but his sister was captured.
+In 630, Muhammad dispatched his cousin, Ali, on an expedition to destroy the Tayy's principal idol, al-Fils, in Jabal Aja.
+As a result of the expedition, the Tayy's Kufa-based Eastern Christian chieftain, Adi ibn Hatim, who belonged to the Banu Thu'ayl branch of the Al al-Ghawth, fled to Syria with some of his tribesmen to join other Tayyid clans, but his sister was captured.
 The Tayyid clans that remained in Jabal Tayy, including Banu Ma'n, Banu Aja, Banu Juwayn and Banu Mu'awiya, converted to Islam.
 Meanwhile, Adi's sister beckoned Muhammad to release her, which he did after learning that her father was Hatim ibn Abdullah.
 Out of respect for the latter's honorable reputation, Muhammad gave her good clothes and money and had her escorted to her family in Syria.
 Impressed by Muhammad's treatment of his sister, Adi met Muhammad and converted to Islam, along with most of his kinsmen.

-In 630–31, a delegation of fifteen Tayyid chiefs led by Zayd al-Khayl, who belonged to the Banu Nabhan clan of the Al al-Ghawth, converted to Islam and pledged allegiance to Muhammad.
+In 630–31, a delegation of fifteen Tayyid chiefs led by Zayd al-Khayr, who belonged to the Banu Nabhan clan of the Al al-Ghawth, converted to Islam and pledged allegiance to Muhammad.
 The latter was uniquely impressed by Zayd, who died a year later.
-Thus by the time of Muhammad's death, the Arabia-based clans of the Al Jadilah and Al al-Ghawth had become Muslims.
-In doing so, they firmly broke away from their long-time alliance with the Banu Assad and Banu Ghatafan.
+Thus, by the time of Muhammad's death, the Arabia-based clans of the Al Jadilah and Al al-Ghawth had become Muslims.
+In doing so, they firmly broke away from their long-time alliance with the Banu Assad and Ghatafan.